DamHud/AutomatedTest/README.txt

 e-mail adress: automatedtest699@gmail.com
 password: mypassword123!?

+I made a test with English (US) language version of gmail.com

 To launch test use AutomatedTest.java

 Reports are made in catalog C:\...\AutomatedTest\test-output\xml as a file AutomatedTest_results.xml